mikegrb/beddit-api/README.md

 practices.
 It is a good policy to inform your user how you intend to use her data and in what context.

-If you intend to use the API for commercial purposes, please contact us using at sales@beddit.com
+If you intend to use the API for commercial purposes, please contact us at sales@beddit.com

 By using the Beddit API you agree that you are fully responsible for your own conduct and content, for any possible consequences and you cannot hold Beddit